WarrenWeckesser/numpngw/README.rst

 numpy and numpngw.
 To see the animations in Examples 5 - 8, you must view this file with a browser that supports animated PNG files.
-Currently (as of the writing of this file),  Firefox supports animated PNG, Safari does not, and Chrome requires an extension.
+Currently (as of the writing of this file),  Firefox supports animated PNG, Safari does not, and Chrome and Opera require an extension.

 Example 1
 ---------